koedasha/hotpages/README.ja.md

 ## License

-The gem is available as open source under the terms of the [Zero-Clause BSD](https://opensource.org/license/0bsd).
+The gem is available as open source under the terms of the [ISC License](https://opensource.org/license/isc).

 ## Code of Conduct